wardle/dmd/README.md

 # Getting started

-`dmd` creates an immutable file-based database.
+`dmd` creates what you should regard as an  immutable file-based database.
 That database can then be used by `dmd` whether operating as a library or a microservice.

 #### 1. Install clojure, if not already available